Trisha11r/covid_data_analysis_mapreduce/README.md

-# covid_data_analysis_mapreduce-
-COVID-19 data analysis with MapReduce
+# COVID-19 data analysis with MapReduce